 15. Severance

-In the event that one or more of these T&Cs is found to be unlawful, invalid, or otherwise unenforceable, that / those provisions shall be deemed severed from the remainder of these T&Cs (which shall remain valid and enforceable).
+In the event that one or more of these T&Cs is found to be unlawful,invalid, or otherwise unenforceable, that / those provisions shall be deemed severed from the remainder of these standard terms and conditions (which shall remain valid and enforceable).

 16. Law and Jurisdiction